 This course provides practical experience of a wide range of drama and theatre practices.
 The weekly practical workshops are run by Module Leaders, invited guests, and students themselves.
 These workshops give you hands-on experience of drama as well as methods and ideas for using drama and theatre in your workplace.
 The core modules on this course are assessed through a combination of essays and performances.
 You’ll also complete a dissertation based on an individual research project, with support from a member of academic staff.
-You will have 9 hours core contact time in Autumn and Spring Term plus rehearsal time and regular trips to local schools and theatres and guest lectures and performances throughout the year.
+You will have teaching core contact time in Autumn and Spring Term plus rehearsal time and regular trips to local schools and theatres and guest lectures and performances throughout the year.

 Skills from this degree